Split-Community/split_support_tools/python_admin_api_tool/README.md

 1. Delete Splits
    - This will forcefully delete the Split in the workspace you specified, regardless of the definitions.
 Note that this is not reversable!
 ```

+- The Update Cache option is as the name implies.

 ## Additional tool
 You can use the provided `convert_json_csv.py` to convert your json files to csv.
 Simply run